I need human help to enter verification code (office hours only)

 Sign In Forgot Password

-Cantor Arianne Brown, It is my joy and privilege to guide our Adas Israel families on the journey to becoming bar/bat mitzvah.
+Cantor Arianne Brown, It is my joy and privilege to guide our Adas Israel families on the journey to becoming B’nai Mitzvah.
 I enjoy the large opportunities and the small details of this important work.
 Our program is unique in many ways.
-From the Kabbalat Parsha (receiving the Torah portion) ritual in 5thgrade, to a B’nai Mitzvah family Shabbaton in 6th grade, we strive to infuse all aspects of this process with meaning and connection.
+From the Kabbalat Parsha (receiving the Torah portion) ritual after receiving dates, to a B’nai Mitzvah family Shabbaton as we near your date, we strive to infuse all aspects of this process with meaning and connection.
 We also provide individualized one on one training, as you’ll hear if you wander the halls of the 3rd floor on any given afternoon.
-I have trained close to 1,000 b’nai mitzvah students in both one-on-one and large group settings!
+I have trained over 1,000 B’nai Mitzvah students in both one-on-one and large group settings!
 I enjoy teaching trope in an active and colorful manner, helping students internalize the skills of reading Torah, Haftarah, and leading prayers, and working with students of many differentiated learning needs and styles.
-Most rewarding of all is to continue our connection long after the bar/bat mitzvah day.
+Most rewarding of all is to continue our connection long after the B’nai Mitzvah day.
 Cantor.Brown@adasisrael.org

 Senior Rabbis Aaron Alexander & Lauren Holtzblatt, Assistant Rabbi Sarah Krinsky, Our interaction with b’nai mitzvah and their families provides a unique opportunity for personal connection within the context of preparation.
 Our sessions begin with the whole family (first session) and continue with the student (remaining sessions).
 As we guide our students into exploratory study of their Torah portion, we encourage them to ask questions, to challenge and strengthen their beliefs, and to connect with themes from within our tradition to issues that are current and relevant to their lives.
 Our discussions become the springboard for the Divrei Torah that our students deliver, as they become teachers of the congregation.